2024 financial services reforms

 In January 2024, the Minister of Commerce and Consumer Affairs announced plans to reform aspects of New Zealand’s financial services regulation.

-The financial services regulatory landscape has become increasingly complex over the years, and these reforms aim to remove unnecessary compliance costs currently imposed on financial services.
+These reforms aim to streamline the financial services regulatory landscape and remove unnecessary compliance costs currently imposed on financial services.
 The package of reforms will improve outcomes for consumers by ensuring New Zealanders can confidently access the financial products and services they need in a way that is safe.

 Together, these reforms aim to provide regulatory clarity, protect vulnerable consumers and grow the economy.

-MBIE will publicly consult on revisions to the Responsible Lending Code, and possible amendments to the Credit Contracts and Consumer Finance Act (CCCFA), including changes to the high-cost credit provisions, Conduct of Financial Institutions (CoFI) and conduct licencing, and financial dispute resolution in the coming months.
+MBIE has publicly consulted on possible amendments to the Credit Contracts and Consumer Finance Act (CCCFA), including changes to the high-cost credit provisions, the Financial Markets (Conduct of Institutions) Act (CoFI) and financial markets conduct licencing, and financial dispute resolution.
+Submissions received informs advice to the Minister of Commerce and Consumer Affairs on possible reforms.

 Phase 1